ngocnhatAI/NamedEntityRecognition/README.md

 # Named Entity Recognition (NER) using RNNs & CNNs

-This repository contains a PyTorch implementation of Named Entity Recognition (NER) using various deep learning architectures, including RNNs and CNNs.
-We implement six different models from scratch, progressively improving performance using different techniques such as bidirectionality and convolutional feature extraction.
+This repository provides a PyTorch implementation of Named Entity Recognition (NER) using six deep learning models, including RNNs, CNNs, and their bidirectional variants.
+We enhance performance with GloVe embeddings for better word representation and feature extraction.

 # Models Implemented